Dutch Oliebollen: How to Prepare Oly Koek in an Air Fryer and Gluten-Free

 • What is the connection between oly koek and literature?

-In “The Legend of Sleepy Hollow” (1820), Washington Irving mentions oly koeks during the description of the lavish autumn banquet at Baltus Van Tassel’s home.
+In “The Legend of Sleepy Hollow” (1820), Washington Irving mentions oly koeks during the description of the sumptuous autumn feast at Baltus Van Tassel’s house.

-The protagonist, Ichabod Crane, enters the hall and is enchanted not only by the beauty of Katrina Van Tassel but especially by the laden table, described as a triumph of Dutch home cooking.
+The protagonist, Ichabod Crane, enters the room and is enthralled not only by the beauty of Katrina Van Tassel but especially by the lavishly set table, described as a triumph of Dutch home cooking.

 «There was the doughty doughnut, the tender oly koek, and the crisp and crumbling cruller…»